hyperledger-archives/burrow/README.md

 ## What is Burrow

+See [Burrow - the Boring Blockchain](https://wiki.hyperledger.org/display/burrow/Burrow+-+The+Boring+Blockchain) for an introduction to Burrow and its motivating vision.

 Hyperledger Burrow is a permissioned blockchain node that executes smart contract code following the Ethereum specification.
 Burrow is built for a multi-chain universe with application specific optimization in mind.
 Burrow as a node is constructed out of three main components: the consensus engine, the permissioned Ethereum virtual machine and the rpc gateway.
 More specifically Burrow consists of the following:

 - **Consensus Engine:** Transactions are ordered and finalised with the Byzantine fault-tolerant Tendermint protocol.
 The Tendermint protocol provides high transaction throughput over a set of known validators and prevents the blockchain from forking.